56quarters/cadence/README.md

 ## Install

-To make use of Cadence in your project, add it as a dependency.
+To make use of Cadence in your project, add it as a dependency in your `Cargo.toml` file.

 ``` toml
 [dependencies]